 Differences in progression may be because age, genetics, and lifestyle factors play a role in the development of both conditions.

-According to a study in Clinical Medical Insights: Circulatory, Respiratory and Pulmonary Medicine the average life expectancy for someone with pulmonary fibrosis is 2.5 to 5 years, although this is merely an estimate drawn from large-scale population studies.
+According to a study in Clinical Medical Insights: Circulatory, Respiratory and Pulmonary Medicine the average life expectancy for someone with pulmonary fibrosis is

 If a person has RA and experiences lung problems, they should talk to a doctor at the earliest opportunity about the nature and frequency of symptoms.
 Recent advances in medication and treatment have improved both management of symptoms and quality of life in the long-term.